Mellor Strata: First generation

 Two of the largest local authority operators of Strata HF 16s are Lancashire County Council and East Riding of Yorkshire Council, taking delivery of 59 and 53 Stratas respectively between 2016 and 2025.
 Other operators of Strata HF 16s include Hartlepool Borough Council and Hull City Council.

 The first two Strata LFs entered commercial service with McGill's Bus Services in late 2016 on their Inverclyde network.
 The Strata's first major group order followed in 2017, with Arriva North West taking delivery of nine Stratas for services in Macclesfield and Winsford in Cheshire.
 Other operators include Rotala Group's Diamond West Midlands, Diamond North West and Preston Bus for both commercial and contracted routes as well as the latter's Ribble Valley operations, Transdev Blazefield, whose Rosso subsidiary launched 18 Strata Ultras on 'Ribble Country' branded services across the Ribble Valley in 2021, following a prior delivery of five Stratas to the Keighley Bus Company in 2018, and Moffat & Williamson of Newport-on-Tay.

 The Strata LF has also seen strong sales with local councils for community transport operations, with three Stratas delivered to Dumfries & Galloway Council's SWestrans operation and leased to Houston's Coaches of Lockerbie, three delivered to Redcar and Cleveland Council, and two delivered to Nottinghamshire County Council.
 Additionally, Strata LFs have been delivered to Stagecoach Manchester and First Manchester for Bee Network franchised bus services.

 A Strata LF was also exported to Hong Kong in 2018 for trial use on public light bus services, however no orders resulted.

 Second generation

-Go South Coast were the first operator to take delivery of the second-generation Strata Ultra, taking nine for its Salisbury Reds operation's 'Little Reds' rural minibus service in November 2025.
+Belle Vue Coaches received the first second-generation Stratas for their 391 service between Stockport and Macclesfield.
+However, Go South Coast were the first operator to put them into service, taking nine Strata Ultras for its Salisbury Reds 'Little Reds' rural minibus service in November 2025.